“Dawn of the Dead meets Benefits Street”

 Mike tried to wrestle Britney from the woman’s grip, but she clung on tight, her fist clenched around Britney’s tracksuit top.
 He struck the woman’s arm with the blade of his hand, but all that did was drag Britney closer to the woman’s gnashing teeth.
 Britney yelled and pushed out with both hands, kicked out at the woman’s legs.
 The woman snarled and jerked her head forward, clamped her teeth over Britney’s arm.
 Britney screamed.
 Blood gushed from between the woman’s jaws.

 Tom rushed forward and grabbed a handful of the woman’s hair, then yanked her head back.
 She came away with a lump of Britney’s flesh in her mouth and thrashed her head from side to side trying to free herself.
 Britney fell to her knees, clutching her arm, blood pumping between her fingers from a gaping wound.
-Her face was deathly white as she stared at the struggling woman wide-eyed in fear.
+Her face was deathly white as she stared at the struggling woman wide-eyed in shock and fear.

 Tom dragged the woman away by her hair while Mike knelt down and reached into Britney’s backpack.
 He pulled out one of the designer shirts she had stolen from Sportswear Direct and tied it around her arm, wrapping it around several times in a makeshift bandage.